Kapil199600/Kapil199600/README.md

 🔍 Data Analyst | 📊 Power BI & Dashboard Specialist | Business analysis with AI |🧬 Microbiology + Analytics | Pune, India

-Strategic and detail-driven Data Analyst with 6+ years in healthcare operations and MIS reporting.
-Proficient in Power BI, Excel, SQL, Python, Tableau, and SAS.
-Passionate about translating raw data into meaningful business insights and building dashboards that drive smarter decisions.

-Currently exploring predictive modeling, MongoDB, and cloud analytics to advance data-driven healthcare systems.
+ Data analyst with an M.Sc. in Microbiology and strong domain understanding of healthcare and life sciences.
+Trained in SQL, Python, Power BI, and Excel to clean, analyze, and visualize data for business and clinical decision-making.
+Completed hands-on projects involving hospital visit analysis and business comparisons using real-time data.
+Seeking an entry-level role in a data-driven healthcare or business analytics environment.
 📌 Always learning | 💡 Problem-solver | 🤝 Open to collaborations
 📬 kapilsurjuse@gmail.com